Policies and Procedures

 - Hats: All caps, hats, and bandannas are banned from school campus.

-- Grooming: Nose piercings (small stud in nostril) is allowed..
-Hair must be clean, out of the eyes and not unusually colored or styled.
-Hair color must be a natural color.
+- Grooming: Nose piercings (small stud in nostril) is allowed.
 Drawing/writing on one’s exposed skin or clothing is prohibited.

 Drug Detection